HyVar/gentoo_to_mspl/README.md

  Michael: contact gentoo community

- Passoword in scripts
+ Password in scripts

 Task:
 ------------------------
-Find configuration from wichi installing something can not be done in portage easily
+Find configuration from which installing something can not be done in portage easily